Contact The Firm

 There are many misconceptions and myths about bankruptcy that credit card companies and bankers want you to believe.
 At CBG Law Group, PLLC, we talk to people every day who are struggling with personal debt but are afraid of what bankruptcy will do to their financial future.

 We invite you to learn more about some of the myths about bankruptcy on this page.
-Of course, each person’s financial circumstances are different, so make sure you talk to an experienced bankruptcy lawyer about your own circumstances.
+Of course, each person’s financial circumstances differ, so make sure you talk to an experienced bankruptcy lawyer about your own circumstances.
 Contact us to arrange a free consultation with attorney Darrel Carter.
 Let us arm you with the facts so you can make an informed decision for your family.

 Fact: In most cases, you can keep your mortgage, car loan and other secured loans you agree to continue paying.
 By “reaffirming” your loan, you agree to continue making regular payments on time.
-In some cases, however, it may be to your financial advantage to include your house in the bankruptcy and let the property go back to the bank.
+In some cases, however, it may be to your financial advantage to include your house or car in the bankruptcy and let the property go back to the bank.

 Fact: By applying what you learn in the required credit counseling and financial management classes, you can begin rebuilding your credit rating immediately.
 While your bankruptcy proceeding is moving forward, you may not have access to credit cards and will not be allowed to increase your debt with loans.
 Most people’s credit worthiness begins to improve within two or three years after filing.
 After 10 years, the bankruptcy will be removed from your credit rating.